 New Delhi, Mar 25: On Tuesday five police personnel were killed and 13 others injured as Naxals blew up the bus in which they were travelling in Chhattisgarh’s Narayanpur district on March 23, senior police officials said.

 The landmine explosion took place between Kanhargaon and Kadenar villages under Dhaudai police station limits.

 New Delhi, Feb 11: The National Investigation Agency has recovered high grade explosives and cordtex wire during searches in Jharkhand.

 The NIA team conducted saerches in the dense forest of Korangburu hillock, at Jilingkel in Khunti district and recovered Cordtex wire (100 mtrs) and 126 Gelatin sticks (15 kgs ), a high grade explosive.

-New Delhi, July 14: The National Investigation Agency has arrested one person in connection with a Left Wing Extremism funding case.
+New Delhi, Feb 04: The National Investigation Agency has arrested a key accused in connection with the killing of a police personnel in Latehar, Jharkhand.

 The NIA arrested Mrityunjay Kumar Singh, aged 34, who is said to have a close nexus with the CPI (Maoist) leadership, who were involved in the killing of 4 police personnel by the cadres of the outfit.